hudochenkov/postcss-sorting/README.md

 * Sorting at-rules, also by at-rule name and parameter.
 * Sorting variables.
 * Grouping content.
-* Currently support CSS, [PreCSS] and most likely any other syntax added by other PostCSS plugins.
+* Support CSS, SCSS (if [postcss-scss] parser is used), [PreCSS] and most likely any other syntax added by other PostCSS plugins.

 ## Installation